tldr-pages/tldr/pages/linux/flash.md

 `flash -v`

-- Get information about the flashcard system
+- Get information about the flashcard system:

 `flash -i`

-- Get a help menu of commands that flash can run
+- Get a help menu of commands that flash can run:

 `flash -h`

-- Change the previewer from default `bat` to common binary of `cat`
+- Change the previewer from default `bat` to common binary of `cat`:

 `flash -p {{cat}}`